jsnmui/BLOGAPPBACKEND/README.md

 * helmet
 * express-validator

+### After installing dependencies, you can run the app locally.
+In the terminal, run the following:

+bash
+Copy
+Edit
+npm start

 ## Endpoints, Parameters, Schema
 ### Routes
 In server.js, root route for app.get(/) returns "Welcome to my API"